tedder/miner_exporter/README.md

 ```

 ### Docker-Compose
 Using your existing docker-compose file, add the section for the exporter (below).
 When you're done, run `docker-compose up -d` as usual.
 That's it!
+Here is the full [docker-compose.yml](docker-compose.yml) example.
 ```
 version: "3"
 services: